 PK grill versus Weber

-I like the fact that the PK has more options to control the air flow with four vents compared to Weber that comes with 2 air vents.
+I like the fact that the PK has more options to control the airflow with four vents compared to Weber which comes with 2 air vents.
 Air vents are very important to regulate the temperature in your grill.

-In my review I will have a good look at how many square inches the PK is compared to the Weber and how this affect how much you can cook on it.
+In my Pk grill review, I will have a good look at how many square inches the PK is compared to the Weber and how this affects how much you can cook on it.

 I had a good look at the PK grill website and know I can find a lot of information there and also on their nice YouTube channel.